ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_2_boot_process.md

 We have two mode of booting: FEL and Media boot.

-1. FEL is mode when D1H became special USB device communicate with PC fel tools to execute commands or upload programs.<br>
+1. FEL is mode when D1H became special USB device communicate with PC FEL tools to execute commands or upload programs.<br>
 2. Media boot support fallowing media:
     * SD card
     * eMMC